-Section 43 of the Education (No 2) Act 1986, referring to freedom of speech3 in universities, polytechnics, and colleges, requires the Council to issue and keep up to date a code of practice to be followed by members, students, and employees of the University for the organization of meetings and other events, which are to be held on University premises, and for the conduct required of members, students, and employees of the University in connection with such meetings, etc. This Code of Practice therefore applies to all members, students, and employees of the University, in respect of all University premises, which for the purposes of this Code includes the University of Cambridge Students' Union.
-Outdoor, as well as indoor, meetings and events on University premises are included.
+Section 43 of the Education (No 2) Act 1986, referring to freedom of speech in universities, polytechnics, and colleges, requires the Council to issue and keep up to date a code of practice to be followed by all members, students, and employees of the University for the organisation of meetings and other events which are to be held on University premises, and for the conduct required of members, students, and employees of the University in connection with such meetings and events.
+This Code of Practice therefore applies to all members, students, and employees of the University, in respect of all University premises, whether indoors or outdoors, and which for the purposes of this Code includes the premises of the University of Cambridge Students' Union.
+The Code should be read in conjunction with the University Statement on Freedom of Speech.

-Members of the University are reminded that alleged breaches of the general regulations for discipline and other allegations of misconduct against the discipline of the University may be brought before the University Tribunal or a student disciplinary panel, as appropriate.
+Members, students, and employees of the University are reminded that alleged breaches of the general regulations for discipline or of the rules of behaviour applicable to current registered students or of any relevant conditions of employment may be brought before the relevant disciplinary authority.